Malaysia's Mahathir widens graft crackdown, seeks to cut national debt

 Mahathir has already announced plans to revoke a controversial goods and services tax that was intended to rake in 43.8 billion ringgit ($11.05 billion) this year, and reinstate fuel subsidies amid rising oil prices.

+(In paragraph 7, removes incorrect reference to a news report of 120 million ringgit being found in raid)

-Additional reporting by Rozanna Latiff, Emily Chow and Praveen Menon; Writing by Kanupriya Kapoor and Simon Cameron-Moore; Editing by Nick Macfie
+Additional reporting by Rozanna Latiff, Emily Chow and Praveen Menon; Writing by Kanupriya Kapoor and Simon Cameron-Moore; Editing by Nick Macfie and Richard Balmforth